 Company financial statements

-2022 2021 £'000 £'000
+2023 2022

+£k £k

-Materiality 500 392
+Materiality 613 500

-Basis for determining materiality 2% of Gross investments (2021: 2% of Gross investments)
+Basis for determining materiality 2% of Gross investments (2022: 2% of Gross investments)

 Rationale for the benchmark applied In setting materiality, we have had regard to the nature and disposition of the investment portfolio.
 Given that the VCT's portfolio is predominantly comprised of unquoted investments which would typically have a wider spread of reasonable alternative possible valuations, we have applied a percentage of 2% of gross investments.

-Performance materiality 375 290
+Performance materiality 459 375

-Basis for determining performance materiality 75% of materiality.
-The level of performance materiality appli- was set after having considered a number of factors includin- expected total value of known and likely misstatements and t level of transactions in the year.
+Basis for determining performance materiality 75% of materiality (2022: 75% of materiality)

+Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.